I Love Walking In France

 Where is Bretenoux, France?
 Find it on Google maps

-Bretenoux is located 68.8 kilometres (43 miles) from the starting point of Martel.
+Bretenoux is located 69.3 kilometres (43.3 miles) from the starting point of Martel.

-If you are following my suggested itinerary for this eight-day walk, you’ll arrive in Bretenoux at the end of the fifth day of walking.
+If you are following my suggested itinerary for this nine-day walk, you’ll arrive in Bretenoux at the end of the fifth day of walking.
 This relaxed pace allows plenty of time to explore the nine of France’s most beautiful villages you’ll pass through, including Martel, Turenne, Collonges-la-Rouge, Curemonte, Beaulieu-sur-Dordogne, Autoire, Loubressac, Carennac and Rocamadour.

 If you prefer to set your own agenda, I share the steps I take to plan my itinerary on any long-distance walk (using the Chemin de Stevenson as a case study).